byrokrat/giroapp/UPDATING.md

 * Donors can now be identified by name at command line.
 Use `--id-payer-number` and `--id-mandate-key` flags to force id to be payer number or mandate key..
 * Fixed a bug where transaction reports imported after a state change failed.
+* Fixed a bug where importing removed transactions on revoked donors failed.

 ## Updating to beta-1